Unusual super-Earth in 'Goldilocks zone' spotted by citizen scientists

-The newfound planet is named K2-288Bb and like the fictional planet of Tattooine from the Star Wars universe, it can be found in a binary star system.
-In other words, any alien life forms on the surface of this world 226 light-years away are often bathed in the light of two suns.
+The newfound planet is named K2-288Bb and, like the fictional planet of Tatooine from the Star Wars universe, it can be found in a binary star system.
+In other words, any alien life-forms on the surface of this world 226 light-years away are often bathed in the light of two suns.

 M-dwarfs also come along with a high incidence of potentially sterilizing solar flares.

-If the planet isn't getting blasted by radiation, though, a brand new and unrelated paper co-authored by Harvard's Abraham Loeb (you may remember Loeb made waves last year with a study suggesting interstellar object Oumuamua might actually be an alien-built probe) suggests it might receive just enough energy to support life.
+If the planet isn't getting blasted by radiation, though, a new and unrelated paper co-authored by Harvard's Abraham Loeb suggests it might receive just enough energy to support life.
+(You may remember Loeb made waves last year with a study suggesting interstellar object Oumuamua might actually be an alien-built probe.)

-Loeb and post-doctoral researcher Mansavi Lingam conclude in a paper to be published in Monthly Notices of the Royal Astronomical Society that low-mass M-dwarfs need to be at least one-fifth as massive as our sun to sustain photosynthesis, the build-up of oxygen and a life-supporting biosphere on any planets orbiting in their habitable zones.
+Loeb and postdoctoral researcher Mansavi Lingam conclude that low-mass M-dwarfs need to be at least one-fifth as massive as our sun to sustain photosynthesis, the buildup of oxygen and a life-supporting biosphere on any planets orbiting in their habitable zones.
+The paper is set to be published in Monthly Notices of the Royal Astronomical Society.

 K2-288Bb's star meets the threshold with a mass that equals about a third of our sun's.
 Such a star is "theoretically capable of sustaining biospheres with the same productivity as the Earth," according to Loeb and Lingam.